wjabbour/rocm-learning/README.md

 # Currently Working On

-I’m currently studying [reduction-style patterns](src/kernels/reduction), including:
+I’m currently studying [reduction-style patterns](src/kernels/reduction), focusing on GEMM.

-- register-level accumulators

-- strided memory access

-- block-level aggregation

-- reduction via LDS and warp shuffles

-I recently completed a 3D 7-point stencil kernel with configurable halo sizes, using tiling into LDS to minimize global memory traffic.
-This taught me a lot about:

-- shared memory layout

-- halo regions

-- coalesced reads/writes

-- occupancy and register pressure
+I just finished working on a [Softmax kernel](kernels/aggregation/v3_softmax/kernel.hip.cpp) which was a great introduction to the kernels at the heart of inference.

 # Scheduled Learning